An Orbital House of Cards: Frequent Satellite Close Conjunctions

-We start by exploring the current number density distribution for different types of RSOs (shown in Fig.~\ref{fig:density}), based on the two-line elements (TLEs) for 25 June 2025, averaged over spherical shells (see Methods).
-Because objects are not randomly distributed in their orbital inclination, the resulting densities should be interpreted as averages, with the understanding that there can be substantial variation in local densities.
+We start by exploring the current number density distribution for different types of RSOs, shown in Fig.~\ref{fig:density}, based on the orbital information in the satellite catalog for 25 June 2025, averaged over spherical shells.
+As discussed in Section \ref{sec:densities}, the resulting densities should be interpreted as averages, with the understanding that there can be substantial variation in local densities.

-Starlink satellite shells exhibit the highest densities on orbit, reaching over an order of magnitude higher than the tracked space debris peak at approximately 800 km altitude, which has large contributions from the 2007 Chinese anti-satellite weapon test (Fengyun 1C) and the 2009 Iridium 33-Kosmos 2251 collision.
+Starlink satellite shells exhibit the highest densities on orbit, reaching over an order of magnitude higher than the tracked space debris peak at approximately 800 km altitude, which has large contributions from the 2007 Chinese anti-satellite weapon test (Fengyun 1C) and the 2009 Iridium 33-Cosmos 2251 collision.

-Using this density distribution, we can calculate expectations for close encounter rates among RSOs, as well as collisions under the assumption of no collision avoidance manoeuvres.
-The satellite-satellite encounter/collision rate is approximated by

-where $n_{\rm sat}$ is the number density of satellites at some altitude, $A_{\rm col}$ is the collision cross-section of the satellites, $\bar{v}_r$ is the typical relative collision speed, and $dV$ is the spherical volume element.
-This collision rate can naturally be extended to include combinations of various RSOs (e.g., debris-satellite, debris-debris), as well as non-trivial distributions of collisional area.
-We also assume that the satellites are randomly distributed within a shell.